Much has been said about how excellent customer service should be defined and delivered.

 Here are sentiments that customers everywhere generally have about the brands they support:

 “Fast Isn’t Always Good.”

-People don’t mind receiving lengthy service, as long as you give an acceptable reason why it would take time and give timely updates about the processes.
-There’s a difference between slow service and one that is given ample focus in order to produce quality results.
-Besides, haste doesn’t automatically translate to great customer experience if it would only make the client feel that things were rushed.
+People don’t mind receiving lengthy service if you give an acceptable reason why it would take time and give timely updates about the processes.
+There’s a difference between slow service and one has ample focus to produce quality results.
+Besides, haste doesn’t automatically translate to great customer experiences if it would only make the client feel that things were rushed.

 Giving surprise gifts from time to time would be nice, but costly gestures are not the only thing that could put a smile on your customers’ face.
 Small acts of kindness like sneaking in a simple thank-you note to go along with the product they ordered can prove that the thought truly matters more than the cost.

 If it’s worth the pay, why not?
 Restaurant patrons double their tips if the servers did a superb job at making their dining experience pleasant.
 Your buyers or callers would do the same if your agents are extra attentive throughout the transaction.

 The price they’re willing to pay may not come in the form of a tip, but they’d buy more of your goods, sign up for additional services, or subscribe to your offers thanks to your reps’ courteousness and cheerful disposition.
 In fact, a report by Emplifi states that customers are willing to pay 5% more for products if they knew it has excellent customer service.